tkglaser/tkglaser.github.io/assets/ThomasGlaserCV.md

 # Profile

-I have 16 years commercial experience in the IT services and software delivery industry.
-During this time I mainly fulfilled the roles of a Senior Software Engineer and Technical Team Lead.
-Prior to this I have successfully graduated as a Master of Computer Science at the Technical University of Ilmenau, Germany.

-I have an excellent track record from a technical point of view and received consistently positive feedback about my pro-active approach, outstanding communication skills and team work.

-In addition to interesting technical tasks, a large part of my job satisfaction is coming from solving real-life customer needs and I enjoy ongoing interaction with stakeholders as only this ensures the best outcome possible.

-**Key skills: Web Development on the Microsoft stack, MS SQL + ASP + Angular.**
+I have 16 years commercial experience as a Software Engineer, Team Lead and Architect.
+During that time I have received consistently excellent feedback about my technical expertise, my pro-active approach and my clear and honest communication.
+I am especially passionate about clean code and applying tried and proven architectural patterns to solve real world problems.

+**Key skills: Cloud Architecture, Full Stack Development using** **Microsoft technologies, Angular and NodeJS.**

 # Skills